sjelin/FluidJS/README.md

 a child view, then the parameters to the `calc` function are the values which were passed to it by its parent's `calc` function.

+If the returned object is missing a property needed to fill in the template, then that part of the template will not be updated.
+For instance, if the template says an input box should be filled in by the `val` property, but the `val` property is missing from the object returned by `calc`, then whatever the user has typed into the input box will be left alone.
+Note that there is a difference between a property being set to `undefined` and the property not being specified.

 Primarily, the properties of the object returned by the `calc` function are used directly to fill in the template.
 However, there may be special properties in the future.